IEA-Paris/trees/DOCUMENTATION.md

 When adding new models or templates:

 1. Create TypeScript definition in `src/`
+2. Add GraphQL operations in `src/[type]/graphql/client/` if needed
-2. Follow existing naming conventions
+3. Follow existing naming conventions
-3. Add comprehensive validation rules
+4. Add comprehensive validation rules
-4. Test generation with `npm run generate`
+5. Test generation with `npm run generate`
+6. Verify GraphQL operations are properly copied to `dist/graphql/client/`
-5. Update documentation
+7. Update documentation
-6. Consider backward compatibility
+8. Consider backward compatibility

-This types system provides the foundation for a scalable, type-safe data management ecosystem with excellent developer experience.
+This trees system provides the foundation for a scalable, type-safe data management ecosystem with excellent developer experience.